 Now, suppose a blockchain uses POW to mine blocks.
 Here a miner would need to use their computing power to solve both blocks.
 It would be expensive and a waste of time, so a malicious miner would not attempt to fork the blockchain.

 Moreover, Casper also punishes validators that go offline.
-Also, seeing that validators stake some of their coins, malicious agents have something to lose.
-In turn, attempting to fork or create a 51% attack is unprofitable.
+Also, because validators stake some of their coins, malicious agents have something to lose.
+Attempting to fork or create a 51% attack is unprofitable.

 Prospective miners also need to know hardware like ASICs and FPGAs.
 In addition, they need to choose suitable computer hardware like a motherboard, CPU, GPU, and power supply accordingly.

-Lastly, the need to consider joining a mining pool or becoming a validator on Ethereum 2.0.
+Lastly, consider joining a mining pool or becoming a validator on Ethereum 2.0.